Dooka-Packages/Dooka-Portfolio/resource/Unicode-Plus/readme.md

 ```
 --- ---
 > <h2>List Unicode</h2>
-> Test the Unicode in your chat by coping the Unicode depending on the In game image next to it, then copy it into your chat.
+> Test the Unicode in your chat by coping the Unicode depending on the In game image next to it, then paste it into your chat.

 |   Name    |   Unicode   |  In game  |   Name    |   Unicode   |  In game  |   Name    |   Unicode   |  In game  |
 |:---------:|:-----------:|:---------:|:---------:|:-----------:|:---------:|:---------:|:-----------:|:---------:|